Saffron trade: Producers

 Indian Administered Kashmir is the third largest producer with annual production of twenty-two tons in 2019.
 Most of the region's saffron is grown in the more climatically suitable Pampore area of the Kashmir valley.
 Greece is fourth largest producer followed by Morocco and Spain.
 In restive Indian administered part of Kashmir it has waned.
 Despite numerous cultivation efforts in such countries as Austria, England, Germany, and Switzerland, only select locales continue the harvest in northern and central Europe.
 Among these is the small Swiss village of Mund, in the Valais canton, whose annual saffron output amounts to several kilograms.
 Microscale cultivation occurs in Tasmania, China, Egypt, France, Israel, Mexico, New Zealand, Turkey (especially Safranbolu), California, and Central Africa.

 Kashmir saffron is renowned globally as a spice.
 It is used in cosmetics and for medicinal purposes.
 It has been associated with traditional Kashmiri cuisine and represents the rich cultural heritage of the region.
 The unique characteristics of Kashmir saffron are its longer and thicker stigmas, natural deep-red colour, high aroma, bitter flavour, chemical-free processing, and high quantity of crocin (colouring strength), safranal (flavour) and picrocrocin (bitterness).
-The saffron grown in Kashmir is mainly three types — ‘Lachha Saffron’, with stigmas just separated from the flowers and dried without further processing; ‘Mongra Saffron’, in which stigmas are detached from the flower, dried in the sun and processed traditionally; and ‘Guchhi Saffron’, which is the same as Lachha, except that the latter’s dried stigmas are packed loosely in air-tight containers while the former has stigmas joined together in a bundle tied with a cloth thread.
+The saffron grown in Kashmir is mainly three types — ‘Lachha Saffron’, with stigmas just separated from the flowers and dried without further processing; ‘Mongra Saffron’, in which stigmas are detached from the flower, dried in the sun and processed traditionally; and ‘Guchhi Saffron’, which is the same as Lachha, except that the latter's dried stigmas are packed loosely in air-tight containers while the former has stigmas joined in a bundle tied with a cloth thread.